 The Self-Directed IRA fees Person B mentions can be found below, taken straight from Big-Name Custodian's website.
 They are paired side-by-side with Broad Financial's Self-Directed IRA custodian fees, which show a stark contrast in how much a custodian can charge annually.

 As a result of the Big-Name Custodian's asset-based model, annual fees escalate according to the total value of your assets.
-So as you succeed in making money with each investment, they proceed to charge you more and more as a reward for your profit procuring.
+So, as you succeed in making money with each investment, they proceed to charge you more and more as a reward for your profit procuring.

-With Broad Financial, “E” words are not part of our vocabulary.
-Instead, when we talk about our Self-Directed IRA LLC fees, we emphasize words that start with “F,” such as fair, flat-rate, and forthright.
-As demonstrated in a helpful chart on our website, establishing an IRA LLC with Checkbook Control comes with a one-time $1,295 set-up fee, a one-time $100 set-up fee for the custodian Madison Trust (our sister company), and an ongoing $100 quarterly fee.
+With Broad Financial, "E" words are not part of our vocabulary.
+Instead, when we talk about our Self-Directed IRA LLC fees, we emphasize words that start with "F," such as "fair," "flat-rate," and "forthright."
+As shown in a helpful chart on our website, establishing a Self-Directed IRA with checkbook control has fees that include a one-time $1,295 setup fee, a one-time $100 setup fee for the custodian, Madison Trust (our sister company), and an ongoing $100 quarterly fee.

 This means that your first year with Broad Financial will result in $1,695 in fees, and with that, you are paying for the freedom that the Self-Directed IRA checkbook model offers.
 Better yet, each year after that, Broad Financial's quarterly Self-Directed IRA fee schedule will only cost you $400.
 The quarterly fee does not change based on your assets, and there are no additional or hidden fees that come with maintaining your account.

-Meanwhile, over at Big Name Custodian...well, the BBB reviews speak for themselves.
-The following is from k j:
+Meanwhile, over at Big-Name Custodian … well, the BBB reviews speak for themselves: